-Scott's most recent role is with Barwon Health Geelong, as Director - Support Services.
-Scott also assists in the Barwon Health Foundation's fund raising activities through the year.
+Scott's previous role was with Barwon Health Geelong, as Director - Support Services.
+Scott also assisted in the Barwon Health Foundation's fund raising activities through the year.

 Scott worked at Ford Motor Company Australia for over 28 years in Production, Manufacturing, Quality Assurance and Purchasing.